hashemkhodor/Selenium/README.md

 #### 9. get_path_option(self,option,var):
 The following method takes as an input parameter one option(string) and var (int) which represents the variation and returns the corresponding xpath of the option.

+#### 10. scrapepage_updated(self,link,options,var)  :
+This method takes as input parameters the link of the page, list of options (variations of product) and the var (for the xpath).
+It calls the methods : get_product_reviews_and_rating(link), getproductname() , and getproductpriceanddelivery().
+It creates an instance product then append it to the self.products.
+It supports up to 4 different variations of the product.

 #### 10. get_product_overview_and_features(self):
 The following method returns the overview , features , and details of the product (overview , bultext , detail1+detail2) (tuple).